 The YMCA promotes opportunities for personal growth, community involvement and volunteerism.
-Students and volunteers are welcome in our licensed child care programs.
+Students and volunteers are welcome in our licensed child care programs/centres.
 All volunteers and students participate in an orientation and review of all relevant policies and procedures.
-All adult volunteers complete a Police Record Check, Vulnerable sector screening through Police Services.
+All Students and Volunteers provide a Current Health Assessment and Up-To-Date Immunization Record.
+They are required to obtain and submit a Police Records Check (Vulnerable Sector), current within six months.
 Students and volunteers do not have unsupervised access to children in any of our licensed child care programs and are never counted in ratios.
-They are always paired and mentored by a YMCA Provider and overseen by the program supervisor.
+They are always paired and mentored by a YMCA educator and overseen by the program supervisor.